Updated June 2025

 Several companies in Alberta have announced geothermal projects:

 - No. 1 Geothermal Limited Partnership owns the Alberta No. 1 geothermal energy project developed by Terrapin Geothermics.
 The proposed project includes an electricity power plant, a district heating system, and several geothermal wells at a depth of four kilometres.
-When completed, the project capacity will be 10 megawatts (MW) of clean baseload electricity and 985 terajoules per year of heat.
+When completed, the project capacity will be 10 MW of clean baseload electricity and 985 terajoules per year of heat.

 - The Novus Earth Latitude 53 project is a 4 km deep closed-loop system that proposes to deliver geothermal energy for direct-use heat and electricity generation in Hinton, Alberta.
 When completed, the project capacity will be 3.1 MW of electricity.